elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 * What kind of license will we support? gold, platinum, standard license?
     * assume all license types for now
-* For option 2 should we support an annotation on the cluster to disable automatic license management?
 * What do we do when the license expires.
 How do we recover from that?
     * The cluster does not disintegrate when the license expires.
 The operator will see the cluster as unhealthy as our current health checks start failing only if the cluster never had a license.
 But we might continue starting out with a trial license until the cluster forms and is issued a proper license.
 The license API stays responsive even without any license attached to the cluster and cluster bounces back as soon as a valid license is put into place.
 * How do we handle license downgrades to basic?